Doctors, Nurses and Staff at South Texas Health System Children's

 Volunteers contribute many hours of service and financial assistance to the hospital.
 They supplement the services of the hospital staff in many ways and can be identified by their red or pink jackets with a "Volunteer" monogram and name tags.
 Our volunteers provide many valuable services including taking fresh coffee to and from the waiting areas, planning children's activities, delivering flowers, working in the gift shop, manning the front desk and transporting patients upon discharge from the hospital.
 We couldn't do what we do without their help.

 During your child's stay you may be visited by other healthcare professionals, including technicians, technologists and therapists.
-In addition, the Edinburg Children's Hospital family includes many behind-the-scenes workers, such as accountants, engineers, secretaries, food service workers and others who contribute greatly toward your well-being while you are here.
+In addition, the South Texas Health System Children's family includes many behind-the-scenes workers, such as accountants, engineers, secretaries, food service workers and others who contribute greatly toward your well-being while you are here.